hernansaa/tp-fullstackweb-back/README.md

-# Beach Product Rental Management System (Backend)
+# Beach Product Rental Management System API (Backend)

 ## Overview

 This system is designed to manage the rental of beach products at a parador located in the Caribbean.
 Customers can rent a variety of products such as **JetSky**, **Cuatriciclos**, **Diving Equipment**, and **Surfboards** (for both kids and adults).

 The system handles the entire rental process including product availability, rental duration, security requirements, payment processing, and discounts.

+## 📚 API Documentation
+You can find the full API documentation here: [View API Docs](https://documenter.getpostman.com/view/11325396/2sB2j4gX6N)

 ## Products Available for Rental: